90% of participants will know elements of care specific for four age groups: children, adolescents, adults and the elderly.

-Warnings signs of a possible severe growth and development issue in this age group include, but are not limited to: Cannot follow simple commands, falls frequently or has difficulty climbing stairs, has unclear speech, does not imitate adults, does not make eye contact, or does not want to play with other children or toys.
+Warnings signs of a possible severe growth and development issue in this age group include but are not limited to: Cannot follow simple commands, falls frequently or has difficulty climbing stairs, has unclear speech, does not imitate adults, does not make eye contact, or does not want to play with other children or toys.

-Because of these issues, the school-aged child needs to be allowed to make decisions when feasible and within reasonable bounds.
+Because of these issues, the school-aged child needs to make decisions when feasible and within reasonable bounds.
 Provide privacy during assessment or treatment and explain all procedures at the child's level of understanding.
 Be prepared to listen and be honest.
-Tell the child how he/she can be involved in his own care, and have children assist you in their care, if possible.
+Tell the child how they can be involved in his own care, and have children assist you in their care, if possible.
 Reassure the child that they did nothing wrong.
 They need to know that the illness or injury is not a punishment.